-Some experts claim that the Total Cost of Ownership concept dates back to the Napoleonic era, when engineers would try to assess the efficiency of their cannons by analysing their service life and any repairs required, among other factors.
+Some experts claim that the concept of TCO dates back to the early 19th century, when engineers would try to assess the efficiency of their cannons by conducting an analysis of their service life and any repairs required, for instance.

 TCO (Total Cost of Ownership) aims to analyse the actual cost of purchasing a product or service from a given supplier, beyond the basic purchase price.

-Bill Kirwin, who worked as an analyst at Gartner as the concept was first gaining ground, defines TCO as: "The total cost of acquiring, using, managing and withdrawing an asset over its entire life cycle”.
+Bill Kirwin, an analyst at Gartner, an American consulting and research company, is credited with creating the concept.
+He defines TCO as “the total cost of acquiring, using, managing and withdrawing an asset over its entire life cycle”.

 In this sense, TCO brings together all of the costs associated with a particular product or service throughout its life cycle, not only considering direct costs, but also indirect costs, also known as “hidden” costs.

 To determine the TCO of a product or service, you need to know how to calculate it.

 TCO can be calculated in several ways depending on the type of product or service concerned (software solutions, car fleets, etc.).